Alien films in chronological order, and where to watch them

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Alien: Romulus is out this week, here’s how to watch every Alien movie in order
+Alien: Romulus is out now – here’s how to watch every Alien movie in order

-Starring Cailee Spaeny, the ninth film in the ‘Alien’ franchise releases in cinemas later this week
+Starring Cailee Spaeny, the ninth film in the ‘Alien’ franchise is out in cinemas

 Support truly